KINGTUT10101/SceneMan/README.md

     *   Updated sceneMan:remove method so users can specify what scene they'd like to remove using either their index or their name.
 *   Version 1.4.3:
     *   Fixed a bug with the insert method where it would fail if the stack was empty.
+*   Version 1.5:
+    *   Add the getCurrentStack method, which returns the list of scene names currently in the stack.

 ### Documentation: